joetinoco/picpicker/readme.md

 Got one of those digital picture frames, but don't want to go through all your gigabytes of pictures to make a selection for it?
 Let PicPicker do it for you automagically.

 Features:
-- Automatically resize pictures to your picture frame resolution,preserving the original aspect ratio
+- Automatically resize pictures to your picture frame resolution, preserving the original aspect ratio
 - Auto-picks as many pictures as your target USB drive/SD card can fit
 - Randomize file names (and display order)
 - Specify files/directories to ignore